migajek/PicoProfiler/readme.md

 # PicoProfiler

-PicoProfiler is a tiny abstraction layer over built-in `Stopwatch`, leveraging `IDisposable + using` pattern
+PicoProfiler is a tiny abstraction layer over built-in `Stopwatch`, leveraging `IDisposable + using` pattern and structured logging.

 It's intended use is to measure the time of execution of given block of code and store it somewhere - usually the log entry, hence the built-in integration with `Microsoft.Extensions.Logging`.